Hamilton's Harnack inequality and the $W$-entropy formula on complete Riemannian manifolds: Proofs of Theorem

 Again, integrating by parts yields

 Thus

 The proof of Theorem \ref{Thm7} is completed. $\square$

 \begin{remark} {\rm Theorem \ref{Thm7} is an improvement of Theorem 4.3 in \cite{Li11a}.
-The entropy dissipation formulas $(\ref{Ent-1})$ and $(\ref{Ent-2})$ play an important role in the study of the convergence to the equilibrium measure of the heat equation $\partial_t u=Lu$ and for the diffusion processes defining by the following SDE on Riemannian manifold $(M, g)$:
+The entropy dissipation formulas $(\ref{Ent-1})$ and $(\ref{Ent-2})$ play an important role in the study of the convergence of the heat kernel measure $p_t(\cdot, y)d\mu(y)$ towards the equilibrium measure $\mu$.

-where $W_t$ is a Brownian motion on $(M, g)$.
 In the case where $M$ is compact and $\phi\in C^3(M)$, it is well-known that the entropy dissipation formulas $(\ref{Ent-1})$ and $(\ref{Ent-2})$ hold.
-However, as far as we know, even in the non-weighted case, it seems that there is no precisely written result in the literature (except our previous paper \cite{Li11a}) which ensures the entropy dissipation formulas $(\ref{Ent-1})$ and $(\ref{Ent-2})$ on general complete non-compact Riemannian manifolds $(M, g)$.
+However, as far as we know, even in the non-weighted case, it seems that there is no explicit result in the literature (except our previous paper \cite{Li11a}) which ensures the entropy dissipation formulas $(\ref{Ent-1})$ and $(\ref{Ent-2})$ on complete non-compact Riemannian manifolds.
 Theorem \ref{Thm6a} and Theorem \ref{Thm7} give us natural geometric conditions on $(M, g, \phi)$ to ensure $(\ref{Ent-1})$ and $(\ref{Ent-2})$. } \end{remark}

 {\bf Proof of Theorem \ref{Thm3}}.
 We simplify the proof of Theorem 2.3 in \cite{Li11a} as follows.
 Let

 By Theorem \ref{Thm6a} and Theorem \ref{Thm7}, we have

 and